tc39/proposal-decimal/bigdecimal-reference.md

 ## Introductory example

-`BigDecimal` is a new primitive numeric type used to represent decimal quantities, like money, with more intuitive and defined rounding rules than `Number`.
-Since `Number` is represented as binary float-point type, there are decimal numbers that can't be represented by them, causing problems on rounding that happens on arithmetic operations like `+`.
-See the example bellow.
+`BigDecimal` is a new primitive numeric type used to represent decimal quantities with more intuitive rounding rules than `Number`.
+Since `Number` is represented as binary float-point type, there are decimal fractions that can't be represented by them, causing unexpected results on rounding that happens on arithmetic operations like `+` or `*`.

 ```js
 let a = 0.1 * 8;